(This article was originally published on the 19th July 2019 and updated on the 4th August 2020).

 A major deterrent to bad debts is the awareness of its consequences.
 Protecting and maintaining a good credit standing should be the goal of the responsible borrower.
 Bad debts will likely turn you into a high-risk customer.

 Expect outright rejections when you apply for new loans.
 Even employment prospects might check your credit history.
-You’ll be incessantly pestered, if not harassed, by collection agencies.
+You will be incessantly pestered, if not harassed, by collection agencies.
 The consequences are severe.
-Therefore, think through it if you’re tempted to borrow unnecessarily.
+Therefore, think through it if you are tempted to borrow unnecessarily.

 Cultivate your financial intelligence

 One of the main doctrines of personal finance is the cultivation of financial intelligence.
 All the effective ways mentioned here are linked together and intended to insulate you from the snares of bad debts.
 So save yourself the trouble of dealing with bad debts.
 The headaches and anxieties that come with them are not worth it.

 In case you are caught up with a bad debt, try seeking advise from our friendly consultants at Direct Lending.
 We are a personal lending platform that offers safe and affordable bank and koperasi loans especially for government servants.
 We are ready to help you access your financial struggles, if any with absolutely no charges.
 Check your eligibility for free today with our smart eligibility checker.
 Our rates are as low as 2.75% or as fast as 2 working days!